Woocommerce

 4. Finally, upgrade the plugin, following this guide.

-Multi-language #
+Multi-language setup #

 When using WPML in WooCommerce, you should be able to differentiate your languages by URL, like this: